barbarysoftware/Linkifier/README.md

 linkify-java has not yet reached version 1.
 The basic API is likely to be modified somewhat before we settle on version 1.

+linkify-java is maintained by the dev team at [Feature Upvote](https://featureupvote.com/).

 ## Example

 ```